zhwa/mlir-example/book/Chapter-02-Dynamic-Shapes.md

 Now let's continue with the lowering phases.

-In this phase, the `createConvertSCFToCFPass()` transforms our structured loops:
+In this phase, the `createSCFToControlFlowPass()` transforms our structured loops:

 ```mlir
 // Before: Structured loop (SCF dialect)